MatthewEskolin/Garmin_To_Fitbit_Steps_Sync_Web/Garmin_To_Fitbit_Steps_Sync_Web/README.md

 ### 06/02/2022
 * Next: Consider trying an Ubuntu VM in azure to run this app on a schedule where we don't have to worry about it on our local machine

+### 06/14/2022
+* vm's are not starting and running properly, need to check this